-2. Can I use it on my skin?
+3. Can I use virgin coconut oil on my skin?

-3. How do I use coconut oil when it is solid?
+4. How do I use virgin coconut oil when it is solid?

-4. At what temperature does coconut oil go solid?
+5. At what temperature does virgin coconut oil go solid?

 6. What is the difference between virgin and extra virgin coconut oil?

-The cheapest coconut oil is made from copra, the dried flesh of coconuts, and must be industrially Refined, Bleached and Deodorised (RBD) in order to make it edible.
 Virgin coconut oil is made directly from fresh coconuts and is normally not further refined.
-We call Niulife Coconut Oil ‘Extra Virgin’ because, like the best traditional cold pressed olive oil, it is made from the first and only pressing.
+'Extra Virgin’ because, like the best traditional cold pressed olive oil, is made from the first and only pressing.
 The Direct Micro Expelling (DME) system we invented is one of the quickest in the world, producing delicious hand-pressed oil less than one hour after opening a coconut.
 This process locks in all the natural flavour and goodness and produces top quality oil.
-No further processing is required and we believe ‘extra virgin’ is a legitimate description of this 100% pure and natural, cold pressed coconut oil.
+No further processing is required and we believe ‘Extra Virgin’ is a legitimate description of our 100% pure and natural, cold pressed coconut oil.

-7. How much coconut oil should I take?
+7. How much virgin coconut oil should I take?

-9. What about shelf life?
-Does coconut oil need to be kept in the fridge?
+9. Does virgin coconut oil need to be kept in the fridge?